pabtomas/flagbox/README.md

-# Flagbox - a 2-keys marks manager for Bash
+# Flagbox - a 2-keys bookmarks written in bash

 </br>
 <img src="/media/weirdcommands.png">
 </br>

-Did you ever see those typed commands in a terminal?
+Did you ever see those typed commands in a terminal before?
 Whatever your answer, I am convinced that you find it ambiguous and not friendly-user.
-You are right:
-*Flagbox* was not conceived with friendly-usage in mind.
-It was conceived for efficiency.
+You are right: *Flagbox* was not conceived with friendly-usage in mind.
+It was conceived for user efficiency.
 For this purpose friendly-user aspect was not a priority during *Flagbox* conception.
 If you are searching a tool which allows you to make a similar job with a more friendly usage, you can go to the **Credit section**.
 Most of them inspired the creation of *Flagbox*.

 *Flagbox* is a mark manager.
 It allows you to save the directory you are in and jump it later.